seanmorris/squine/README.md

 ## Purpose

-I originally wrote this as a way to give platforms a "sweep and loiter" effect in my 2d platformer engine.
+I originally wrote this for a game.
+I used it to give moving platforms a "sweep and loiter" effect in my 2d platformer engine.
 I've since found other uses for it in things like day/night cycles and generic motion tweening, so I split it into its own lib.

 # 🍻 Licensed under the Apache License, Version 2.0